 As a result, they can provide a much-needed boost to the housing supply in Los Angeles without negatively impacting the quality of life for residents.

 If you’re considering adding an ADU to your property, be sure to contact us to learn more about the process and potential benefits.

 Yes, ADUs are legal in the city of Westlake Village.
 In fact, the city has actually been working to make it easier for homeowners to build them by reducing zoning and permitting requirements.
 For more information on the current regulations surrounding ADUs in Westlake Village, you can visit the website of the Department of City Planning.

-Much of Westlake Village is surrounded by approach space, including hiking and horse trails, as competently as the Big Santa Monica Mountains National Recreation Area.
+Much of Westlake Village is surrounded by open space, including hiking and horse trails, as with ease as the huge Santa Monica Mountains National Recreation Area.
 The town is in the northwestern Santa Monica Mountains area, and is 9 miles (14 km) inland from the Pacific Ocean.
+The Place is within a wildlife corridor linking the Santa Monica Mountains with new undeveloped habitat.
+Mountain lions have been seen roaming the neighborhoods.
 The lake lies within the watershed of Malibu Creek.
-Water from the lake must be released into the creek in acceptance with an taking office between the California State Water Resources Control Board and the Westlake Lake Management Association, a private entity that oversees the operation of the lake.
+Water from the lake must be released into the creek in agreement with an taking over between the California State Water Resources Control Board and the Westlake Lake Management Association, a private entity that oversees the operation of the lake.

 Westlake Village has several golf courses and country clubs: the Westlake Golf Course, Sherwood Country Club, and North Ranch Country Club.